ruppinlab/tcga-microbiome-prediction/README.md

 ```

 You can also run individual models locally and save the results using
-`run_models.sh`.
-Please note that even running a single model is
+`run_model.sh`.
+Please note that even running a single model is a
+compute-intensive procedure because each "model" is actually comprised of 100
+models instances generated from randomly shuffled train/test data splits, and
+each of the 100 model instances undergoes an exhaustive grid search to tune
+model hyperparameters and select the best model using cross validation of
-compute-intensive and, depending on the data type and available CPU resources,
+randomly shuffled train/validation data splits.
+So, depending on the data type
-can take from a couple hours to days.
+and your available CPU resources, each "model" can take from a couple hours to
+days.
 For example:

 Prognosis: